EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Methods

 Prior to the scanning session, the surface profile of both scrolls was used to construct custom-fitted scan cases in a process similar to the one used in 2009.
 To avoid previous issues with gaps in a laser-derived surface profile, photogrammetry capture and reconstruction was instead used to generate the surface profile.
 By augmenting image capture with external lighting, the surface features of both scrolls were very clear in the photogrammetry image set, and the surface profiles for each scroll could be reliably reconstructed with little manual intervention.
 These surface profiles were loaded into CAD software and used to design custom 3D case models which were subsequently fabricated using selective laser sintering (SLS) of Nylon 12 powder.
 To protect the scrolls from the possibility of unintended abrasive damage, each case was lined with a layer of Teflon Relic Wrap prior to sample mounting.

 The projection images for both scrolls were captured at 70kV, 114\textmu{}A with an exposure time of 1115ms and averaging over 7 consecutive frames.
-Two horizontal and three vertical offset positions were used to capture the majority of PHerc.\ 803.
-Two horizontal and four vertical offsets were used to capture the entirety of PHerc.\ 804.
+Two horizontal and three vertical offset positions were used to capture the majority of P.Herc.\ 803.
+Two horizontal and four vertical offsets were used to capture the entirety of P.Herc.\ 804.
 For both scrolls, this configuration produces a final reconstructed voxel size of 23.88\textmu{}m.
 Both scans were reconstructed using the Skyscan NRecon software.